Guide to Capital Markets Tribunal Proceedings

 What side do the parties sit on?

-In a hearing of an Application, the applicant generally sits at the tables in the front row on the right side (when facing the Panel) and the respondent generally sits at the tables in the front row on the left side.
-Staff typically sits in the second row.
+In a hearing of an application, the applicant generally sits at the tables in the front row on the right side (when facing the panel) and the respondent generally sits at the tables in the front row on the left side.

 Can I attend by phone or videoconference?
 Can my witnesses attend by phone or videoconference?

 Hearing rooms are set up for participation by phone or videoconference.
-Hearings may be conducted with some or all participants participating by phone or videoconference or with some or all participants physically present in the hearing room, or both.
+Hearings may be conducted with some or all participants participating by videoconference (with or without video capability) or with some or all participants physically present in the hearing room, or both.

-For a hearing scheduled to take place in the hearing room, if a party or their witness would like to attend the hearing by phone or videoconference, they must make a request of the Panel in advance of the hearing, in accordance with Rule 23 of the Rules of Procedure and Forms.
+For a hearing scheduled to take place in the hearing room, if a party or their witness would like to attend the hearing by phone or videoconference, they must alert the panel in advance of the hearing, in accordance with rule 9 of the Rules of Procedure.

 Can I access the internet in the hearing room?